 El Palomar Room

-Named for a terrace where the pigeons had their homes, before the space became a guest room.
-It's a new room, but is built with found and recycled architectural details from other times, from the French tiles brought from Marseille to the hacienda windows which have a story to tell.
-Above the room is a garden, profuse and green, and a lookout tower scans the western horizon.
+Named for a terrace where our pigeons had their dovecote before the space became a guest room.
+It's a new room, but is built with found and recycled architectural details from other times, from the French tiles brought from Marseille to the bright Prussian Blue glass in the bath.
+Above the room is a garden and a lookout terrace.

-A room with a view of the Colonial garden of Spanish tiles, balconies, iron railings, an ancient well, a balcony, and a distant view of Merida's cathedral -- from the third floor up in the arms of a sheltering caymito tree.
+A room with a view of the Colonial garden of Spanish tiled balconies, iron railings, the ancient well, a balcony, and a distant view of Merida's cathedral -- from the third floor up in the arms of an ancancient caymito tree.

-Sixty-six steps will get you to bed in this bi-level room reached through a circuitous route through the gardens.
+Sixty-six steps will get you to bed in this bi-level room reached through a circuitous route.
 The en suite bath is a few steps higher than the main room.
 The bedding is TWO TWIN BEDS.